end-of-game/cloudunit/documentation/SERVER-GUIDE.md

 ## Requirements

 * A virtual or baremetal server with at least 8 Go RAM.
 32 or 64 will be better !
-* A server with Ubuntu 14.04 LTS with a 4.x kernel
+* A server with Ubuntu 14.04 LTS with a 4.x kernel with AUFS support (FAQ if needed)
-* Git installed and a root account
-* Docker 1.12 installed

 ```
 No mysql server must be installed because it is provided by cloudunit containers.